 I’m aware that sometimes, peeling hard-boiled eggs results in a mangled egg, and half the white stuck to the shell.
-Not good, but I’ve discovered the trick for perfectly cooked and easy to peel hard-boiled eggs, which you can check out in this video.
+Not good, but I share the trick for perfectly cooked and easy to peel hard-boiled eggs in this post.

 Cold Lunches with Yogurt and Fruit

 Parfaits aren’t just for breakfast; they make a great lunch idea that’s packed with protein and super easy to assemble.
 I recommend storing the granola in a sauce container and topping it over the yogurt right before eating.

 Salads that a kid will actually eat?
 Crazy right?!
 Not if you know how to make them right, and that is a little lettuce LOADED with a lot of toppings.
 Of course, you can skip the lettuce altogether and swap it with pasta for an incredible pasta salad.
 Who doesn’t love that?